-All textbooks used in the core curriculum at Henderson Elementary School are aligned to the California Content Standards and Frameworks.
-Instructional materials are selected from the state's most recent list of standards-based materials and adopted by the State Board of Education with the exception of the transitional kindergarten materials which are from the most recent local adoption.
+All textbooks used in the core curriculum at Barstow STEM Academy are aligned to the California Content Standards and Frameworks.
+Instructional materials are selected from the state's most recent list of standards-based materials and adopted by the State Board of Education.
 The district follows the State Board of Education's eight-year adoption cycle for core content materials (English/language arts, math, science, and social science).
+For mathematics, the California Integrated Mathematics I adoption is not from the most current state-board adopted list of materials.
+Selected materials align with State standards and, if necessary, supplementary materials are provided.